-- 2. Close the terminal and start another one to ensure the startup file is read (or just type 'bash') - 3.
-Type mrview to check that everything works - 4.
-You may also want to have a look through the List of MRtrix3 configuration file options and set anything you think might be required on your system.
+- 2. Close the terminal and start another one to ensure the startup file is read (or just type 'bash') - 3. type mrview to check that everything works - 4.
+You may also want to have a look through the configuration file options and set anything you think might be required on your system.

-Note: The above assumes that your shell will read the ~/.bash_profile file at startup time.
+Note: The above assumes that your shell will read the ~/.profile file at startup time.
 This is not always guaranteed, depending on how your system is configured.
-If you find that the above doesn't work (e.g. typing mrview returns a 'command not found' error), try changing step 1 to instruct the set_path script to update PATH within a different file, for example ~/.profile or ~/.bashrc, e.g. as follows:
+If you find that the above doesn' work (e.g. typing mrview returns a 'command not found' error), try writing the updated PATH to a different file, for example ~/.bash_profile or ~/.bashrc.
+In other words, amend the command in step 1 to end with ... >> ~/.bash_profile, and see whether this allows mrview to run from a fresh terminal.